All scholarships

 When is the application deadline?+

-The application deadline is 1 December (annual).
+The application deadline is 1 December (annual) for Master's program application.
 Submit at least one week early — sponsor portals frequently slow or fail in the final 24 hours, and late submissions are not accepted under any circumstances.

 What documents do I need to apply?+